 Today, we will describe what the PHP programming language is.
 You probably have heard a lot about it, and even wrote some basic scripts.
 But if you'd like to learn history or language concepts, then reading this article is the right choice to do.

 The first version of this language was released many years ago, back on the 8th of June 1995.
-During the time, many core components were changed, but the general direction and philosophy stay almost the same.
-It's a scripting language which is used mostly in web sites or online applications, it's simple, easy to use, can be learned quickly.
+During the time, many core components were changed, but the general direction and philosophy stayed almost the same.
+That's a scripting language, which is used mostly in web sites or online applications.
+Also, it's simple, easy to use, and can be learned very quickly.

 We’ll briefly describe each version, so you can see how it was evolving over the time.